agarq/docker_tech_test/README.md

 # INSTRUCTIONS TO TEST THE DOCKERFILE

-1. Open a terminal in a Linux machine where you have docker installed.
+1. Open a terminal in a Linux machine where you have docker installed (for this test, Docker version used is: 20.10.12).

 2. Download the image from Docker Hub in a linux machine with this command: `docker pull jhonf1984/techtestimage:latest`